 3. Fresh and True in Scent

-Burning natural incense is completely different to burning incense sticks, sage sticks, cones and coils.
-Where as these have a harsh smokey and unnatural smell, burning resins, essential oils and botanicals have wild, fresh and natural scents.
-They stay true to what they are.
-For example, if the botanical or essential oil is lavender,
+Burning natural incense is a completely different ball game from burning incense sticks, sage sticks, cones and coils.
+Whereas these usually have harsh, scented smoke, with a somewhat unnatural essence, burning resins, essential oils, and botanicals have wild, fresh, and soothing fragrances.
+They stay true to what they are, for example, if the botanical or essential oil is Lavender,

-the herby, fresh and earthy notes of the plant remain.
+the herbaceous, fresh and earthly notes of the plant remain.